Maintained by NextGen Coastal — $342M under management in OC & LA

 AB 325 is one of the most aggressive state-level interventions in algorithmic-pricing software anywhere in the United States as of 2026.

-What does AB 325 ban California landlords from doing?
+What exactly does AB 325 ban?

-Tenant private lawsuits for rent rollback + statutory damages + attorney's fees, plus CA Attorney General civil fines up to $10,000 per unit per violation.
-Federal antitrust exposure layers on top.
+Tenant private suits for rent rollback plus statutory damages and attorney's fees.
+AG civil fines up to $10,000 per unit per violation.
+Federal antitrust exposure on top of all of that.